MEDrefer/medrefer-api/errors.md

 For example:
 ```
+{
-{"full_message": "The first error message\nThe second error seperated from the first with a newline in the full_message",
+    "full_message": "The first error message\nThe second error separated from the first with a newline in the full_message",
+    "details":
+        [
-"details": [{"message": "The first error message"},
+            {"message": "The first error message"},
-{"message": "The second error seperated from the first with a newline in the full_message"}]}
+            {"message": "The second error separated from the first with a newline in the full_message"}
+        ]
+}
 ```

 The messages should be suitable for display if required.
 In addition the details objects may also